abdelaliichou/dsl/README.md

 - `Condition`
 - `Command` (and its subclasses)

-**Design Choice:** Using an abstract base class allows us to create heterogeneous collections of statements, making it easy to represent a sequence of different instruction types in function bodies or control structures.
+**Design Choice:** Using an abstract base class allows us to create collections of statements, making it easy to represent a sequence of different instruction types in function body.

 ---